prof-rossetti/intro-to-python/exercises/local-dev-setup/cosc-010.md

 Unless it is already installed, [install Anaconda](https://www.anaconda.com/download) for either Mac or Windows.
 You're encouraged to also review the professor's [Anaconda installation reference](/notes/clis/conda.md#installation) for more details, tips, and tricks.

-If successful, you should be able to run the following commands:
+If successful, you should be able to run the following commands (from Terminal on Mac, or Git Bash on Windows:

 ```sh
 # to see if conda is installed: